 One of my favourite accommodations in New Caledonia

-If you’ve been following my blog for a while, you know I don’t need much to be happy with my accommodation.
-When I travel, I’m even happy to sleep outside if there’s no danger.
-But for this review, I put on the shoes of travellers who have higher expectations.
+If you’ve followed my blog for a while, you know I don’t need much to be happy accommodation-wise.
+I’m even happy sleeping outside when it’s safe.
+But for this comparison, I put myself in the shoes of travellers with higher expectations.
+Note that we travelled to Vanuatu in 2018, so things may have changed since.

 • Hotels